basham/swit-workshop-a11y/slides.md

 - `aria-live`

 Notes:
 Some attributes can be used on any element.
 We've already demonstrated aria-label and aria-labelled by.
-Described-by can be used to provide a fuller information about a piece of content.
+Described-by can be used to provide fuller information about a piece of content.
 This gets read out after the label.
 And aria-live can be used to announce something regardless of the cursor positions.